muratk5n/thirdwave/en/README.md

 ---

 Giorgia can say this or that now on Russia, maybe she'll play nice with anti-RU crowd.
-But they can just have the Salvini play the "bad guy".
+But they could just have the Salvini play the "bad guy".
 Then it will be oh well coalition partner is against, what can we do?
 Mamma mia!